-Our family engagement work aims to amplify and incorporate family voice at Bailey Gatzert Elementary and in the Yesler community.
+Our family engagement work aims to amplify and incorporate family voice at Bailey Gatzert Elementary, Washington Middle School and in the Yesler community.
 At the same time, we aim to support the school’s capacity to listen and respond to family feedback and needs.
-Some examples include:

 129 out of 284 Bailey Gatzert students speak more than English at home, which means that all of our work must be multi-lingual.
 This fall, we partnered with the Seattle Housing Authority, SU student employees, and SU faculty to identify best practices for incorporating different language access strategies.